 Why we need better verification for AI-generated code

 Most of the code I write these days starts with a prompt.
-That’s true for a lot of engineers now.
+That’s true for a lot of engineers.
 Coding agents handle everything from boilerplate to full feature implementations, and they’re getting better at it fast.

-The thing nobody talks about enough is what this does to code review.
+Delegating the responsibility of coding and feature implementation to these agents calls for thorough verification that the code output is indeed doing what it is expected to do.
 When a human writes code, another human reviews it, and the reviewer has a reasonable shot at catching problems because the code was produced at human speed with human reasoning.
-When an agent produces 2,000 lines of Kotlin in 90 seconds, the reviewer is just skimming.
-They check that the structure looks reasonable, the names make sense, and move on.
-That’s not really review.
-It’s pattern matching on vibes.
+When an agent produces thousands of lines of code within a short period of time, thorough code review is not realistic.

 We need something better.
-We need a way to verify that code from a non-deterministic source (one that produces different output each time, has no formal proof of correctness, and confidently generates plausible-looking code regardless of whether it’s right) actually does what it’s supposed to.
+We need a way to verify that code from a non-deterministic source (one that produces different output each time, has no formal proof of correctness) actually does what it’s supposed to.

 This problem isn’t unique to AI.
-Humans are non-deterministic coding agents too.
+Humans are essentially non-deterministic coding agents.
 We misread specs, we forget edge cases, we write bugs that pass review and live in production for months.
 The industry built a whole set of tools to deal with this:

 • Linters and rules constrain style and catch surface issues